roman-milk/roman-milk.github.io/the-wedding-planner.md

+===

- ****** The Wedding Planner Ch.
-07 ****** byJust_Plain_Bob© The bachelor party was being held at Harvey's condo on the lake and he had sent his limo to pick her and Marci up when they got off work.
+The bachelor party was being held at Harvey's condo on the lake and he had sent his limo to pick her and Marci up when they got off work.
 They got to the condo almost an hour before the guests would start arriving.
 Marci and Bobby were off somewhere, probably fucking, and she and Harvey were sitting on the leather sofa in the den.
 She was looking out the window at the lake when Harvey said:

  "A penny for your thoughts."